gutenbergtools/gutenbergsite/site/policy/collection_development.md

 Project Gutenberg worked with many different content types, including audio books, digitized sheet music, some movies, and quite a few copyrighted items that were donated by contemporary authors.
 By the early 2000s, it was clear that Project Gutenberg was not as well-suited for those different content types as it is for public domain literature.
-There are now many other outlets for such works, including the self-publishing portal for contemporary authors, which is operated by a Project Gutenberg affiliate.
+There are now many other outlets for these other types of works, including a self-publishing portal for contemporary authors that is operated by a Project Gutenberg affiliate.